Jeffreydaw/GitStuff/README.md

 merge: (mearge methoud)
 continue work on dev
-change working branch to master right click on master head and select merge dev into master.
+change working branch to master (top of page) right click on dev head and select merge dev into master.